How to Set up Parental Controls on iPhone

 With the popularity of the iPhone, its usage has also affected the kids to a great extent.
-The kids are stuck with their iPhone and that's why it is important that parents take some actions to reduce the time that kids waste on their iPhone.
-If you have searched for a way on how to set up parental controls on iPhone, then in this article we will tell you how you can put a good use to different methods available for parental control.
+The kids are stuck with their iPhone, and that's why parents must take some actions to reduce the time that kids waste on their iPhones.
+If you have searched for a way on how to set up parental controls on iPhone, then in this article, we will tell you how you can put good use to different methods available for parental control.

-FamiSafe is amazing application software that establishes effective parental control on iPhone.
-The app can be used for different functions such as track location, put Geofences, limit app usage, filter web content and many more.
+FamiSafe is an amazing application that establishes effective parental control on the iPhone.
+The app can be used for different functions such as track location, put Geofences, limit app usage, filter web content, and many more.
 Now the kids won't be able to escape with the wrong usage of their iPhone.

 Features for Parental control on iPhone:

 - Real-time location tracking: The parents can track the live location of the kid from anywhere and anytime.

 - Geofences: Geofences will define a boundary limit for the kids, which is considered as a safe zone for the kids.
 In case the kids cross the boundary, the parents will get a notification or alert.
 The parents can also set up a notification when the kids enter certain zones of the geofences.

 - Web content Filtering: This feature will allow the parents to ensure that no bad content will get to the kids somehow.
 The parents can filter the content the kids see via social media or in their browsers.

 - App Blocker: It will allow the parents to block the apps which they see are inappropriate for kids or the kids are getting addicted to.